 - Plan year Affordability calculations use the affordability percentage in effect at the beginning of the plan year.
-For example, a plan with a July 1, 2023 - June 30, 2024 plan year will use 9.12% for the entire plan year for affordability calculation purposes. - Classes of employees The regulations allow an employer to define and apply different safe harbors to different classes of employees.
+For example, a plan with a July 1, 2025 June 30, 2026 plan year will use 9.02% for the entire plan year for affordability calculation purposes. - Must meet 95% FT offer threshold to use affordability safe harbors as defense If an ALE fails to offer MEC to at least 95% of its FT employees, an offer of affordable, minimum value coverage does not prevent a FT employee from triggering a 4980H(a) penalty against the employer.

+- Classes of employees The regulations allow an employer to define and apply different safe harbors to different classes of employees.
 The regulations indicate the categories must be reasonable, and the same safe harbor must apply to all employees within a class.
-Reasonable classifications include the following: - Hourly and salaried employees; - Union (i.e., collectively bargained) and non-union employees; - o Employees working in different geographic locations; and - o Employees in different job categories (e.g., corporate and retail).
+Reasonable classifications include the following: - Hourly and salaried employees; - Union (i.e., collectively bargained) and non-union employees; - Employees working in different geographic locations; and - Employees in different job categories (e.g., corporate and retail).